Paul Gottfried: Coining of alt-right and associations

 Gottfried helped coin the term alternative right with a speech to the H.L.
 Mencken Club in 2008 envisioning a nationalist and populist right-wing movement; it was published by Richard Spencer in Taki's Magazine with the title "The Decline and Rise of the Alternative Right".
-Gottfried has been described as a former mentor to Spencer.
+Gottfried has been described as a former intellectual mentor to Spencer.
 As of 2010, according to the SPLC, Gottfried was a senior contributing editor at Alternative Right, a website edited by Spencer.
 He and Spencer co-edited a book in 2015.

-In a 2016 Tablet article, "The Alt-Right's Jewish Godfather", Gottfried said, "Whenever I look at Richard [Spencer], I see my ideas coming back in a garbled form."
+In a 2016 article in the online magazine Tablet titled "The Alt-Right's Jewish Godfather", Gottfried said, "Whenever I look at Richard [Spencer], I see my ideas coming back in a garbled form."
 He also said, "I just do not want to be in the same camp with white nationalists," and "As somebody whose family barely escaped from the Nazis in the '30s, I do not want to be associated with people who are pro-Nazi."
 Jacob Siegel, author of the Tablet article, described Gottfried as having "tried to build a postfascist, postconservative politics of the far-right" for the past 20 years, but that "Spencer and his acolytes wanted to cross the threshold into fascist thought and beliefs".

 In 2018, Robert Fulford of the National Post described Gottfried as the "godfather of alt-right" and wrote that Gottfried's paleoconservative ideas were a major source of the alt-right phenomenon.
 Three weeks later, Gottfried published a response article objecting to some of its points.
 He wrote, "I do know Richard Spencer and worked with him in 2010 when he edited the Taki's Magazine website.
 We did develop the term 'Alternative Right' together — it was a headline he put on one of my articles.
 But my subsequent strategic differences with him are a matter of public record, which should have been noted."